deonfernandes/Machine-Learning-MNIST-digit-classification/README.md

 Apply additional feature engineering techniques like LDA or hyperparameter tuning.
 Test the models on other datasets to generalize the findings.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.